majidshakeelshawl/decide_on/README.md

-# get_it_done
+# Decide On

-Mobile App To Find Right People For a Particular Job and To Buy Best Possible Essential or Required Things.
+Mobile App To Consider or Buy Best Possible Essential or Required Things.

 ## Getting Started